esciencecenter-digital-skills/NEBULA-content-template/README.md

 The `"repoName"` and `"baseURL"` fields are automatically updated to the name of your new repository using the [generate_config.yml](https://github.com/esciencecenter-digital-skills/NEBULA-content-template/blob/main/.github/workflows/generate_config.yml) file.
 The corresponding workflow is triggered only once upon repository instantiation and is subsequently disabled.

 ## Adding new modules
 This repository includes dummy model modules as templates that you can follow to create your own modules.
 Please, follow the recommended formats and file extensions.
+See also [here](ADD_MODULES.md) for information on how to create new modules.

 ## Suggestions and further info
 Suggestions are always welcome.